3 probes in 1. (3rd generation)

 ☙ Secure GE Cloud Storage is under development but not available at time of last update.

 ☙ Cordless.
-Not sure if this is an asset or liability!
-(Bluetooth connections can be fickle and often delay startup), but cords can get caught and wound up or break.)
+(Can be an asset or liability!)
+Bluetooth connections can be fickle and often delay startup), but cords can get caught and wound up or break.

 GE VScan Air is a solid choice for someone who knows they will not need PWD (or has access through another device), and who can afford the extra capital expense.